FM Conway: History

 During March 2022, Michael Conway, the firm's chairman, died; two months later, his daughter, Joanne Conway, was appointed as chairperson, becoming the third generation of the family to lead FM Conway.
 That same year, the firm was found liable for defective ductwork at Twickenham Stadium.

 During May 2023, FM Conway bought Essex-based drainage contractor Flowline out of administration, saving 164 jobs in the process.
 In January 2024, FM Conway replaced an existing road surface in Westminster using 92% recycled materials; this was believed to be the highest level then achieved on a British road.

 During October 2024, it was announced that the France-based construction company Vinci had agreed terms to purchase FM Conway.
-This acquisition was completed in early 2025; furthermore, Joanne Conway stepped down as the firm's chair and CEO while Andrew Hansen was appointed managing director.
+This acquisition was completed in early 2025; Joanne Conway stepped down as the firm's chair and CEO while Andrew Hansen was appointed managing director.

 In its final year as an independent business (year to 31 March 2025), FM Conway grew turnover 5% to £608m (2024: £580m) and pre-tax profit 12% to £33.0m (2024: £29.4m); operating profit was £46.1 (2024: £42.9m).

 In an August 2025 incident, FM Conway released more than 15 tonnes of bitumen into the River Thames at its Gravesend facility, prompting a recovery operation by the Port of London Authority.

+In June 2026, Westminster City Council awarded FM Conway an 8.5-year contract (with a four-year extension option) to maintain and improve the city’s roads, pavements, and public spaces, with an estimated total value of £1.25bn over 12.5 years.